lewishowles/components/src/components/form/form-input/form-input.md

 ### `prefix` and `suffix`

-Any element—text or icon—to place at the start or end of the field.
+Any element (text or icon) to place at the start or end of the field.

 You can find [the list of available icons in this project](/src/components/icon/icon.md)